mpvnet-player/mpv.net/README.md

 ### Settings

-mpv.net shares the settings with mpv, settings can be edited in a settings dialog or in a config file called mpv.conf located in the config directory:
+mpv.net is able to share the settings with mpv and mpv.net uses the same logic to decide from where the settings are loaded.
+The default location is:

 ```Text
 C:\Users\%username%\AppData\Roaming\mpv\mpv.conf
 ```

-or in a portable setup at:
+If a directory named portable_config next to the mpvnet.exe exists, all config will be loaded from this directory only.

 ```Text
 <startup>\portable_config\mpv.conf
 ```

-if it's missing mpv.net generates it with the following defaults:
+In case there isn't any config folder mpv.net asks where to create it.
+If no mpv.conf file exists mpv.net generates it with the following defaults:

 <https://github.com/stax76/mpv.net/blob/master/mpv.net/Resources/mpvConf.txt>

+Config files located in the same directory as mpvnet.exe are loaded with lower priority.
+Some config files are loaded only once, which means that e.g. of 2 input.conf files located in two config directories, only the one from the directory with higher priority will be loaded.

 ### Scripting